 - When most trips are less than 4 miles (6 km). - When most trips are less than 10 miles (16 km) and outside temperatures remain below freezing. - When most trips include extended idling and/or frequent low-speed operation, as in stop-and-go traffic. - When towing a trailer.
-(With some models, you shouldn't ever tow a trailer.
-See the Index under Towing a Trailer.) - · When operating in dusty areas.
+(With some models, you should never tow a trailer.
+See Towing a Trailer in the Index.) - When operating in dusty areas.